Getting Started with Pointed Pen Modern Calligraphy

 6. A pot of ink (or 2!)

-Technically, you only need one pot of ink to get going – but I understand that it’s near-impossible to resist all of the colours, not to mention the metallics.
-I like the Winsor and Newton calligraphy ink in the round pots (not the small pots of drawing ink as I find it too thin).
+Technically, you only need one pot of ink to get going – but it’s near-impossible to resist all of the colours, not to mention the metallics.
+I love the Winsor and Newton calligraphy ink in the round pots (not to be mistaken with the small pots of drawing ink as I find it too thin).

 It’s of a decent thickness so you shouldn’t need to refill the nib too often, plus it’s even in tone.
-If you’re going to treat yourself then go for gold.
-It shows up well on white and holds its shape well as it’s thicker.
+If you’re going to treat yourself then go for gold ink - it shows up well on white and holds its shape as it’s thicker.

-For some mystical reason unknown to me, there are some inks - designed for calligraphy - that come in pots which are too small to fit a nib attached to an oblique holder in.
+For some mystical reason unknown to me, many inks - designed for calligraphy - come in pots which are too small to fit a nib attached to an oblique holder in.
 They’re fine for straight pens, but if you’re like me and don’t get on well with a straight pen you’ll be wanting a wider neck on the jar.

-Keeping an old jam jar of water on standby at all times is essential to ensure a smooth flow of ink through your nib.
+Something else that you need for modern calligraphy is a jar of water on standby at all times to ensure a smooth flow of ink through your nib.
 As you’re working, the ink will dry around the nib so they require cleaning every now and again, not just at the end.
 I like to keep an old toothbrush in the jar too to get every last bit of ink off.

 Ideally use a cloth that’s tightly woven so that the fibres can’t catch on the nib and cause damage.
 Ensuring that your nib is cleaned and dried properly will prolong its life.
 I always take mine out of the holder so I can clean it along with the pen holder thoroughly.